Osdorn-Typewriter-Repair/osdorn_project/README.md

 - Besides the baseline, we ran a standard linear regression, decision tree regression and a lasso cross validation.
 The results were only a slight improvement over the baseline.

 - We decided against applying our models to the test data because of the already poor performance of the models.

+### RUN IT BACK

+- We decided to see if we could apply some domain knowledge and conduct feature engineering and pre clustering clustering with locations by using bounding boxes.

+- The bounding boxes themselves are not real tight, so there are gaps where there otherwise should not be.
+This will be corrected in future versions of the study.

+- To run the Run It Back file, the user will need to install several package using Pip:
+                                Geopandas, Descartes, and Shapely

+- Addtionally, the shapefile is the streetmap taken from the United States Census Bureau website.
+I cannot gaurantee that a shapefile from another website will mesh as nicely as the one from the Census Bureau website.

+- Keep all of the files found in the shapefile folder!!!
+Those files are necessary for the streetmap to function correctly.

+- The address used in the query for the shapefile is the absolute path where the file exists on the user's computer.

+- After over removing outliers in the baseline run, the decision was made to not remove outliers.
+This would help preserve the number of samples in each region, which could be heavily influenced by those outliers.
+Uniform scaling was performed instead.

+- Maggie Guist can write some code.
+Like, damn.

+- The cluster created for both the baseline and the second iteration was based more on the notion of location that it was related to any features about the house.
+Posterity might say that this was a mistake, but with a evaluating the notion that location was a prime driver of housing prices, and therefore error, was influetial in cluster design.
+The next iteration of modeling will and should include identifying features about the actual houses themselves AS WELL AS the already designed clusters.

+- The technical details for each type of modeling conducted are located in the file.
+Random State = 123.
+All other features are considered to be default unless otherwise indicated in the notebook.

+-